 Cellulose insulation is comprised of recycled wood fiber and is mostly used as a loose-fill insulator in attics.

 Recycled wood fiber is a general term but what we’re really talking about here is chewed-up newspapers.
 I don’t like the idea of cellulose insulation because it absorbs moisture like a sponge.
 And it doesn’t have to rain inside of your attic for the material to become wet.
 High humidity can permeate the material over time and become matted to reduce the R-Value effectiveness.

 The R-value varies between R-3.6 to R-3.8 per inch.
 Those are pretty good numbers compared to the other materials I’ve discussed here.

-Your particular situation will dictate your choice in the type of insulation that you choose, but at least now you have a better understanding of what is available to you for you project.
+In the end, your particular situation will dictate which type of insulation you ultimately choose.
+But at least now you have a better understanding of what is available to you for your project.

 Helpful Insulation Resources